 Contributions of property and equipment are recorded as revenue at their estimated fair value.
 Such contributions are reported as unrestricted revenue unless the donor has restricted the donated asset to a specific purpose.
-Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as restricted revenue.
+Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as revenue with donor restrictions.
 Absent donor stipulations regarding how long those donor assets must be maintained, the Organization reports expiration of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
-The Organization reclassifies temporarily restricted net assets to unrestricted net assets at that time.
+The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.